 Best for: Generalized pain

-The name sounds dangerous, but actually, this strain makes you rather tipsy and relaxed.
-Beside all its different medical benefits, AK-47 is effective in easing different kinds of pain, leaving your body relaxed but your mind uplifted.
+The name might sound dangerous, but actually, this strain will make you rather tipsy and relaxed.
+Besides all of its different medical benefits, AK-47 is effective in easing different kinds of pain and will boost relaxation and finally, leave you uplifted.

 Northern Lights (THC 17%, CBD < 1%)